bilafish/carpark-finder/README.md

 ## Features

-- 📍Find my location (This allows the user to pan and zoom the map to their current location to see the nearby carparks)
+- 📍 Find my location (This allows the user to pan and zoom the map to their current location to see the nearby carparks)
+- 🅿️ Real-time parking availability data (Updated every 1 min)

 ## Development